-The i8-140A is a high capacity animal incinerator which is suitable for disposing of large domestic animals, sheep, lambs and many others.
+The i8-140A is a large chamber, low capacity animal incinerator which is suitable for disposing of large domestic animals, sheep, lambs and many others.
 This model is an ideal waste disposal solution for farms, shooting practices, slaughterhouses, abattoirs or veterinary practices.

 Allover the world there are regulations in place regarding the disposal of poultry waste.
 SEPA (Scottish Environmental Protection Agency) and NETREGS outline basic legislation for disposing of poultry waste, including disposing of dead stock.